 Meanwhile, your assignment this week is to find, through chapter XV,

-- one example that is still relevant and
+- one example that is still relevant (or even more so) in 2020, and

 - one that is so groaningly, obviously 1980s that it no longer makes sense to you.